alvarolorentedev/kanekotic-page/blog/2022-08-02-macroInfrastructure-microservice-obsesion.md

 When we create pieces of code that are independent, there is always a certain level of bootstrapping that is required and repeated in each node of our systems.
 This will cause not only a set of duplicated code, but also has a development time cost attached to it.
 Bootstrapping a project in a high granularity system can be complex to standardize.

 Microservices, the cloud, and infrastructure as a service have definitely revolutionized our industry, nevertheless as in everything there is a need for balance.
 Making sure we use the right tool for the job, and we don't over-engineer things, not only at a code level but also at infrastructure level, as everything has a cost.

+## Conclusion

+In conclusion, a macro infrastructure due to microservice obsession can lead to increased complexity and overhead costs, as well as challenges in making changes and updates to the system.
+While microservices can offer benefits such as increased scalability and flexibility, it is important for organizations to carefully consider their specific needs and choose the right level of granularity for their architecture.